The IRS has released additional guidance for employers, employees on Form W-4 as a result of the new tax law

 Earlier this month, the Internal Revenue Service (IRS) released Notice 1036, which updates the federal income tax withholding tables for 2018 to reflect changes made by the tax reform legislation enacted at the end of 2017.
-(Read more about how the changes to the withholding tables and what it means for employers here.)
 As part of this notice, the IRS stated that it was currently working to update its forms to reflect the Tax Cuts and Jobs Act, but that employers should plan to continue using the 2017 Form W-4 until the 2018 Form W-4 is released.

 On January 29, the IRS published Notice 2018-14, notifying employers that it did not anticipate the agency would be able to publish a new Form W-4 before the 2017 form was set to expire on February 15.

 As an interim measure, the IRS has chosen to extend the effective period of Forms W-4 employers have on file for employees who claimed exempt status in 2017 until the end of next month (February 28, 2018).

 Guidance for employees wanting to claim exempt status for 2018